New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 2023

-Virgil Miller is named President of Aflac U.S., succeeding retiring Teresa White.
+Virgil Miller was named President of Aflac U.S., succeeding retiring Teresa White.